AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/managing.md

 ## Find and Replace {#find-and-replace}

-The **Replace** option is available to find, and replace, specified text in your selected Content Fragments.
+The **Replace** action is available (in the top toolbar) to find, and replace, specified text in your selected Content Fragments.

 ![Find and Replace](assets/cf-managing-find-replace.png)